flowplayer/wordpress-flowplayer/readme.txt

 = Why use Flowplayer when there is video support since WordPress 3.6? =

 Flowplayer HTML5 for WordPress provides a video management system where you can manage all of your video from a central place.
-This plugin also allows for simple customisation of the videos.
+You do not need to remember all of the shortcode configuration attributes, you can simply configure the videos form within the options.
 We are continuously adding further features to the plugin.

-= Why can I not see the video that I just uplaoded to Flowplayer Designer? =
+= Why can I not see the video that I just uploaded to Flowplayer Drive? =

 It takes some time for the video to be processed.
 The plugin fetches the video links from Flowplayer.org and the results are cached.
 The cache is refreshed every 15 minutes.

 = How do I load Flowplayer assets locally when using Flowplayer Commercial? =

-If you want to load the Flowplayer assets (JS, CSS and SWF) for your site then you can download the files from [your account](http://flowplayer.org/account/).
+If you want to load the Flowplayer assets (JS, CSS and SWF) for your site then you can download the files from [your account](https://flowplayer.org/account/).
 Create a new folder `flowplayer-commercial` in `wp-content`.
 Place the files in this new folder.
-The option in the settings to use Flowplayer CDN should be disabled.
+The option in the settings to use Flowplayer CDN should be disabled

+= How do I add Ads to my videos? =

+After [Signing up](http://flowplayer.org/asf/) you will get your own custom advertising plugin that you upload and paste the link in the settings.

-= Flowplayer Designer API Issues? =
+= Flowplayer Drive issues? =

-If you are unable to connect to the Flowplayer Designer API, make sure you are connected to the internet and that you are logged in.
+If you are unable to connect to the Flowplayer Drive API, make sure you are connected to the internet and that you are logged in.
 You can login in the Settings page.

-= Known Flowplayer Issues? =
+= Flowplayer issues? =

-If you are having a issue please check the [Flowplayer Known Issues page](http://flowplayer.org/docs/known-issues.html).
+If you are having a issue please check the [Flowplayer known issues page](http://flowplayer.org/docs/known-issues.html).

 = What happens when I disable the plugin? =